gtiwari333/spring-boot-web-application-sample/README.md

 - Run ```mvn clean install``` at root
 - Go to main-app folder and run ```mvn -Pdev,withTestContainer``` to start the application

+Option 3 - run from IDE
-Option 3 - import into your IDE and compile the full project and run the Application.java on main-app module
+- import into your IDE and compile the full project and run the Application.java on main-app module
+- Update run configuration to run maven goal `wro4j:run` Before Launch.
+It should be after 'Build'

 Once the application starts, open  `http://localhost:8081` on your browser.
 The default username/passwords are listed on : gt.app.Application.initData, which are: